owasp-dep-scan/dep-scan/README.md

                         depscan server host
   --server-port SERVER_PORT
                         depscan server port
+  --server-allowed-hosts [SERVER_ALLOWED_HOSTS ...]
+                        List of allowed hostnames or IPs that can access the server (e.g., 'localhost 192.168.1.10').
+If unspecified, no host allowlist is enforced.
+  --server-allowed-paths [SERVER_ALLOWED_PATHS ...]
+                        List of allowed filesystem paths that can be scanned by the server.
+Restricts `path` parameter in /scan requests.
   --cdxgen-server CDXGEN_SERVER
                         cdxgen server url.
 Eg: http://cdxgen:9090 --debug               Run depscan in debug mode.